maikelnight/logstash-wireshark-tlsnames/README.md

 # logstash-wireshark-tlsnames
-Get wireshark tls logs to elasticsearch with logstash
+Get wireshark tls logs in JSON format to elasticsearch with logstash